Lightweight Session-Key Rekeying Framework for Secure IoT-Edge Communication: Discussion

 \subsection{Performance and Scalability Considerations}

 Despite introducing dynamic key derivation and per-session authentication, DSEKP’s runtime performance remains near-identical to static PSK.
-As shown in Figures~\ref{fig:cdf}–\ref{fig:pps}, the mean latency increase of 27\,\% and 10\,\% payload growth are modest relative to the gains in forward secrecy and replay protection, remaining within typical Wi–Fi variance for low-frequency telemetry (1–2\,Hz).
+As shown in Figures~\ref{fig:cdf}–\ref{fig:pps}, the mean latency increase of 27\,\% and 10\,\% payload growth are modest relative to the gains in per-session key isolation and replay protection, remaining within typical Wi–Fi variance for low-frequency telemetry (1–2\,Hz).

 \paragraph{Computational Overhead:} On the ESP32 microcontroller, HKDF and HMAC computations complete in under 1\,ms—negligible relative to AES–GCM encryption/decryption.
 Thus, session derivation contributes less than 5\,\% of total packet processing time.